Kyrgyz in China: Culture

 The majority of the Kyrgyz in China are herders, mainly raising camels and sheep.
 Their language and culture is very similar to the Kazakhs in China.
 They speak the Kyrgyz language as their mother tongue.
 The Kyrgyz people living in Aktao and other counties also commonly speak Uyghur.
 Most of the Kyrgyz in Tekes and Zhaosu speak Kazakh and Chinese while many Kyrgyz who live in Tacheng and Emin often use or combine Kazakh, Mongolian and Chinese.

 Common dress for Kyrgyz men includes black or blue sleeveless long gowns made out of camel hair, sheep skin, or cotton cloth (in the summer).
 This robe is usually worn over a white embroidered shirt and leather trousers.
 Both genders wear leather boots but women's boots are embroidered as well.
 Kyrgyz women commonly wear a wide collarless jacket and vest over a long dress.
 Clothing accessories include leather belts which nomadic Kyrgyz tend to hang a flint (to start a fire) or a small knife on.
 Women routinely wear silver chains in their hair.
 Both the men and women wear a small corduroy skullcap which is sometimes placed over a high-topped leather hat.
 Women occasionally wear a bright headscarf over their cap.

 The Kyrgyz people first believed in shamanism.
 By the 18th century, most of the Kyrgyz adopted Islam, and they combined many elements of shamanism and primitive beliefs.
-The Kut belief was the primitive religion of the Kyrgyz people.
-Many of the Kyrgyz in Tacheng and Emin are influenced by the Mongolian people and believe in Tibetan Buddhism.

 The traditional handicraft industries of the Kyrgyz include wood ware making, metal processing, textile embroidery, etc. They are also famous for making felt products.
 There are many kinds of grass weaving, and most of them are made of Achnatherum splendens.
 The villages in the rural areas are mainly flat-roofed houses with brick and wood structures, and the pastoral areas use white felts to cover the yurts.
 The epic "Manas" occupies the primary place in Kyrgyz folk literature.
 The Kyrgyz people call the dance "Biyi", and the traditional musical instruments include Kumuzi, Ozkumuzi, Keyak, Qiuur, Doul, Bas, and Bandaru.